nhu92/Mixed-DNA-Project/07-TestKewData.md

 3. Run the coarse sorting for 2 databases we have (Poaceae and Brassicaceae)
 4. Run another Poaceae run with better species identifications.

+I finished the pipeline and submitted to the github.
+Now it should be workable through Github.
+The guild is [here](https://github.com/gudusanjiao/Mixed-DNA-Project/blob/main/pipeline/contour_map.md).
+The pipeline works pretty fine currently.
+It takes less than 2 hours when queuing finished.
+The species identification on the PC1-PC2 is fairly good to sort the species into their correct places.
+Since it is very easy to run the command line, I will test more datasets (Why not? :) )